r3volution11/sketch-dropshare-upload/README.md

 2. Sketch Upload does not work without an artboard or slice named ```upload```. ([Issue #7](https://github.com/jelias/sketch-upload/issues/7))

-# Author
+# Original Author

 [Jacob Elias](http://jelias.me)

-Follow me & ask questions [@jelias](https://twitter.com/_jelias_)

-and feel free to contribute, your help would be greatly appreciated.
+Feel free to contribute, your help would be greatly appreciated.

 #Thanks